Shashank497/ML-DL-Models/Credit Card Fraud Detection/README.md

-# Credit Card Fraud Detection using Logistic Regression
+# Credit Card Fraud Detection

 This project implements a Machine Learning model to detect fraudulent credit card transactions.
 The dataset is highly imbalanced, so **Under-Sampling** is used to create a balanced dataset for training the model.